Last updated on November 3rd, 2020.

-- Ensure your AC will run.
+- Ensure your AC will run, without fail!
 If possible, use an automatic generator switch so your AC will continue to run, even if shorepower is lost.

 - Do not leave your pet unattended if your AC, or the park’s electricity, are questionable or unreliable.

 - Tell at least one or more responsible people, including from park management, that your pet will be left alone.
 For park staff, ensure that the important information will be conveyed during employee shift changes.